mjhsu135/beautiful-jekyll/code-through.md

 ))

 ```
-Here we are using the <code>tokens_compound</code> function to take the tokens we
+Here we are using the <code>tokens_compound()</code> function to take the tokens we
-already created and to add it to
+created in the dictionary above and further filter the <code>dat$mission</code> data set
+to fit the criteria we are looking for.

 ```r

 tokens <- tokens_compound(tokens, pattern = my_dictionary)

 ```

 Additionally, we are using the <code>dfm()</code> function in order to create a data frame of
-our organized data we just filtered through.
+our organized data we just filtered through and <code>tokens_wordstem()</code> to find words that
+start with similar roots or phrases and add them to the count of how many instances of that word exist

+<i> Example: We might have the words purpose, purposed, purposing, etc. but they all start with the same
+stem of <b>purpos</b>.
+Thus, instead of categorizing them into their own individual category, they are categorized
+under <b>purpos</b>.</i>

 ```r